Proposals for the United States to withdraw from the United Nations: State legislation

 Sporadic efforts of a similar nature have been attempted in some state legislatures around the country.
 For instance, on January 19, 1995 a piece of legislation was introduced by Utah state representative Don Bush titled "The National Security Revitalization Act" which called on the US Congress to restrict participation in UN peacekeeping operations.

 By passing the NSRA, Congress will take an important first step toward changing this image and restoring America's reputation as a superpower that will defend, dependently, if necessary its national security interests around the world.
 The legislation is substantial, and passage as it stands would mark an immediate improvement in U.S. foreign and defense policy.
 Specifically, the Act: 0 Acknowledges the decline in American military readiness that has occurred since 1992.
 Restricts future participation by U.S. troops in United Nations military operations.

 — The National Security Revitalization Act, Utah House of Representatives, 1995.

 It was similar in form to bill H.R.
 1146, although it had far more provisions such as a reaffirmation of the US support for NATO, and was therefore not exclusively a withdrawal bill.
 State representative Bush claimed "I had about 25 legislators that signed up for it and there was a lot of other support.
 The leadership in the House kept it from coming out on the floor."
 The bill was never brought to a vote.

-In 2023, Tennessee enacted legislation to block the implementation of programs “originating in, or traceable to, the United Nations or a subsidiary entity of the United Nations.”
+In 2023, Tennessee enacted legislation to block the implementation of programs "originating in, or traceable to, the United Nations or a subsidiary entity of the United Nations."

 Unilateralism

 Unilateralism has had a long history in the United States.
 In his famous and influential Farewell Address, George Washington, the first President of the United States, warned that the United States should "steer clear of permanent alliances with any portion of the foreign world".
 Many years later, this approach was labeled as isolationism, but some historians of American diplomacy have long argued that "isolationism" is a misnomer, and that American foreign policy, beginning with Washington, has traditionally been driven by unilateralism.
 Recent works that have made this argument include Walter A. McDougall's Promised Land, Crusader State (1997) and John Lewis Gaddis's Surprise, Security, and the American Experience (2004).
 Advocates of American unilateralism argue that other countries should not have "veto power" over matters of U.S. national security.
 Presidential Candidate John Kerry received heavy political heat after saying, during a presidential debate, that American national security actions must pass a "global test".
-This was interpreted by Kerry opponents as a proposal to submit American foreign policy to approval by other countries.
+This was interpreted by Kerry's opponents as a proposal to submit American foreign policy to approval by other countries.
 Proponents of American unilateralism generally believe that a multilateral institution, such as the United Nations, is morally suspect because, they argue, it treats non-democratic, and even despotic, regimes as being as legitimate as democratic countries, and withdrawing from the United Nations would be a symbolic move at further distancing the United States from foreign control.